-Please do not use your mobile phones to contact your school.
+Please do not use your mobile phones.
 Mobile phones cannot be used on site for any reason.
 If you need to use a phone, please see a member of our staff, who will show you to one of our landlines.

 Your role on the day

 Children must be accompanied by responsible adults for the duration of your visit.
-Please note that schools/colleges/parents/other institutions remain responsible for your group whilst at Jodrell Bank.
+Please note that schools/colleges/parents/other institutions remain responsible for learners whilst at Jodrell Bank.